ChrisPenner/flags/README.md

 Some other bonuses:

-* Supports short & long flags
-* Supports 'sub commands' (think 'git log', 'git rebase', etc.)
+- [x] Supports Sub-commands (think 'git log', 'git rebase', etc.)
-* Automatically generates the proper 'help' messages.
-* Configuration is entirely declarative, no fiddling with args yourself!
+- [x] Configuration is entirely declarative, no fiddling with args yourself!
+- [x] Supports both short and long flags (at the same time)
+- [x] Allows passing multiple of the same flag

+Upcoming features:

+- [ ] Automatically generates the proper 'help' messages.
+- [ ] Yaml config
+- [ ] Validate argument types (string, number, file, etc.)
+- [ ] Required vs optional arguments
+- [ ] Includes easy "include" command for shipping bash scripts
+- [ ] Npm install

 How do we achieve all this ✨magic✨ you ask?